- ABMS Certification:

-Dr. Robinson is the associate professor of Surgery in the Division of Vascular and Endovascular Surgery at University of Virginia School of Medicine and the associate program director of the Vascular Surgery Residency.
-His clinical practice involves the full range of open vascular and endovascular surgery with a strong emphasis on endovascular therapy, as well as complex lower extremity bypass for peripheral artery disease (PAD), aortic aneurysm disease, cerebrovascular disease, and hemodialysis access.
+Dr. Robinson is the associate professor of Surgery, Interim Chief in the Division of Vascular and Endovascular Surgery at University of Virginia School of Medicine and the program director of the Vascular Fellowship.
+His clinical practice involves the full range of open vascular and endovascular surgery with a strong emphasis on endovascular therapy, as well as complex lower extremity bypass for peripheral artery disease (PAD), limb preservation, aortic aneurysm disease, cerebrovascular disease, hemodialysis access and spine exposure.

-Before joining UVA, Dr. Robinson was faculty at the University of Massachusetts Medical School and UMass Memorial Medical Center in Worcester, MA.
-There he served as director of the Limb Preservation Center within the Heart and Vascular Center of Excellence.
-Here, he oversaw the multidisciplinary clinical services provided by the Limb Preservation Center in both the outpatient and inpatient settings, as well as educational components of the ceneter.
+Before joining UVA in September 2015, Dr. Robinson was faculty at the University of Massachusetts Medical School and UMass Memorial Medical Center in Worcester, MA.
+There, he served as Director of the Limb Preservation Center within the Heart and Vascular Center of Excellence and led the integration of multidisciplinary clinical services provided by the Limb Preservation Center in both the outpatient and inpatient settings as well as educational components of the Limb Preservation Center.
 He also served as the division leader of the “Code Rupture” Program in the Division of Vascular and Endovascular Surgery.
 This program established a protocol-driven pathway for the treatment of ruptured abdominal aortic aneurysms (AAA) in New England.

-While at UMass, he founded and was director of the UMass Vascular Skills and Simulation Course (UVASC), a comprehensive open and endovascular simulation course attended by vascular trainees from across the country.
-He also served as faculty and has chaired a variety of national simulation programs for surgical students and trainees.
+Dr. Robinson’s other educational and research interests include the development of vascular simulation curricula, models, and assessment tools, and the investigation of the impact of simulation training on vascular skill acquisition.
+While at UMass, he founded and was Director of the UMass Vascular Skills and Simulation Course (UVASC), a comprehensive open and endovascular simulation course attended by vascular trainees from across the U.S. He has also served as faculty and has chaired a variety of national simulation programs for surgical students and trainees.